OnkelTem/audipomarks/README.md

-# Audipo Marks manager
+# Audipo Marks Manager

 ![npm](https://img.shields.io/npm/v/audipomarks)

 `audipomarks` is an [Audipo](#audipo) player [marks](#marks) manager, that allows you to:

-- split the all-marks file exported by Audipo player into smaller chunks and distribute them among the directories they refer to;
+- split the all-marks file exported by the Audipo player into smaller chunks and distribute them among the directories they refer to;

 - recursively join multiple directory-level marks files into the all-marks one, that you can then import back into Audipo;